 Even though we were tempted to book the accommodation at the first village along Pangong, we made it to Khaltse and stayed there.

-As the sun started hiding behind the mountains, the colors became more and more beautiful.
+As the sun started hiding behind the mountains, the colours became more and more beautiful.

 Have you been to Ladakh?
 What did you like the most about it?
 Are you planning your first trip to the moon-land called Ladakh?